 See OBOR in: Back to the future: Pakistan in 2050

-Leveraging social media for CPEC & OBOR: A keynote by Wali at a CPEC seminar
+Leveraging social media for CPEC & OBOR: A keynote by Wali at a CPEC/OBOR seminar

 There are at least 116 projects being presented under OBOR (list below).

 Total starting worth of these projects is: $225 billion.
-Could easily reach $1 trillion by early 2017.
+It could easily reach $1 trillion by end of 2017.